 If you are interested in facts, figures or history highlights for Gardner-Webb you can access that information through our fact sheet or the institutional fact book.

-Reporters should contact Noel T. Manning II, associate vice president for University Relations at [email protected]create new email or (704) 406-4631 for all media inquiries.
+Reporters should contact Noel T. Manning II, associate vice president for University Relations at [email protected] or (704) 406-4631 for all media inquiries.

 If you are searching for an expert opinion, or insight on issues relating to our world, we can connect you with specialists, thought leaders and subject matter experts.
 To get in touch with any of our topic authorities, please reach out to our team.